-Suffragists Change Tactics in Fight for Equal Suffrage and transcript of the video
+- Suffragists Change Tactics in Fight for Equal Suffrage video and transcript

 This lesson is the fourth in a series called Expanding Voting Rights.
 The overall goal of the series is for students to explore the complicated history of voting rights in the United States.
 Two characteristics of that history stand out: First, in fits and starts, more and more Americans have gained the right to vote.
 Second, over time, the federal government's role in securing these rights has expanded considerably.